Eojinhee/Eojinhee/README.md

 -👯I’m currently learning python

-## Feature
+## advantage
--I think JavaScript interesting
+-😄I think JavaScript interesting

--
+-🤔I have a lot of thoughts

->😄 Cheer up, everyone
+>✨ Cheer up, everyone ✨
 >
->✨ I want to go home

 <!--
 **Eojinhee/Eojinhee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.